l33tn00b/mcserver_velocity/README.md

 Set up a private Minecraft Server for the kids, block other Realms/Servers and Marketplace.
 Access control by whitelisting individual players.

-Server: going from  ssh password login enabled Ubuntu image to velocity/paper based server with geyser.
+Server: going from  ssh password login enabled Ubuntu image to velocity/paper based server with geyser and floodgate for crossplay between Java and Bedrock edition.

 ## What server hardware to get?
 - Memory: